gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 If you haven't already logged in (back when we set up the services), you'll see a login screen.
 Use the user & pass that was setup during the service setup.
 You DID save those credentials, right?

-Let me show you the whole "flow" first.
-You could import this if you want (links down at the bottom of this page), but I **strongly** recommend you follow along and build it yourself.
-It'll help you understand how it works.
+Let me show you the whole "flow" first, it'll help you understand how it works.

 ![Node-RED flow](/images/tutorial-extras/004-images/node-red-full-flow.png)

-1. We'll start with an **HTTP In** node; think of it as the greeter at Wal-Mart.
+1. We'll start with an **HTTP In** node, labeled on the image above as `MetSci LDDS75 Input`.
+Think of it as the greeter at Wal-Mart.
 "Hey, how you doing, are you decent and sober?
 Come on in!"

 To add a node, you find it in the left menu bar, or just start typing in the name of the node at the top.
 Once you see it, drag it onto the workspace.